WWE News: Popular Superstar Posts Comeback Video Promising His Return

 Ever since that time, Ciampa has posted more on Twitter and Instagram to show fans he is still working hard.
 The new vignette posted on Wednesday proves that he has no intention of giving up even though some “experts” believe he should retire from the ring.

-With NXT moving to WWE television and off of the WWE Network, a huge page has been turned for the brand.
+With NXT moving off of the WWE Network, a huge page has been turned for the brand.
 There are AEW stars such as Kenny Omega who believe that no one in NXT is up to his level, as reported by The Inquisitr, but Ciampa would likely have something to say about that.

 Tommaso Ciampa has had an amazing career in WWE and NXT, so far, but there is so much more for him to do.
 Everyone kept wondering when he would receive his permanent call-up to the main roster, but injuries have plagued him in the last few years.
 With NXT now appearing on television, he may end up wanting to be a lifer for the yellow-and-black brand when he returns from this latest setback.